alicemao23/tos-demo/README.md

 ## Set Up
 This challenge was completed using ReactJS.
 The repo is created with create-react-app.
 Please use npm to install the packages using 'npm install', then simply use 'npm start' to run the app.

+You can also visit the deployed version at https://tos-listing-demo.herokuapp.com/

 ## UI Library

 I implemented ant-design library as it contains simple to use ui elements for ReactJS in order to quickly add some styling to each page.